 I don’t know about you but I’m definitely guilty of not exploring my home country enough!
 However, in recent years I’ve made a conscious effort to see more of the UK and with the cost and time constraints, sometimes it just isn’t feasible to travel abroad.

-A UK staycation is a great way to get a change of scenery, see more of your own country and save a bit of money on the way.
+A UK staycation or weekend break in the UK is a great way to get a change of scenery, see more of your own country and save a bit of money on the way.
 Plus if you’re someone who prefers to drive and explore at your own pace then you can take your car or hire one there and get out exploring!

-These are some of my favourite UK destinations and some ideas for a weekend away in the UK if you’re planning a UK staycation this year.
-They are all great for exploring on a UK weekend getaway, with plenty of accommodation options and of course you can extend and stay longer too if you want!
+These are some of my favourite places to go in the UK for a weekend and some ideas for a weekend away in the UK if you’re planning a UK short break this year.
+They are all great for exploring on a UK weekend break, with plenty of accommodation options and of course you can extend and stay longer too if you want!

-For more UK getaway ideas check out these posts:
+For more UK short break ideas check out these posts:

 Disclosure: This post may contain affiliate links, which means I may receive a commission if you click a link and purchase something.
 While clicking these links won't cost you anything, they will help me to keep this site up and running!
 Check out the full disclosure policy for more details.
 Thank you so much!

-5 ideas for a weekend away in the UK
+12 ideas for weekend breaks in the UK

 Only a couple of hours drive west of London, the Cotswolds are the classic, quaint English countryside destination in the south-west.
 The Cotswolds are an Area of Outstanding Natural Beauty and cover several counties including Oxfordshire, Gloucestershire, Wiltshire and Somerset.
 The Cotswolds are most recognisable by the famous Cotswold limestone which most buildings are built from in the area.
 This, along with the quaint villages set amongst the rolling Cotswold Hills, make it a popular destination for UK travel.
 Everything from luxury spas to walking holidays and countless, cute Airbnbs are on offer in the area.